AndrewJBateman/angular-rxjs-arcgis/README.md

 ## :books: General info

 * [ArcGIS API for Javascript CDN](https://developers.arcgis.com/javascript/latest/guide/get-api/#cdn) link in `esri-map` component.
-* ArcGIS for Developers offers a full suite of tools and resources to build mapping and analytics solutions.
+* [ArcGIS for Developers](https://developers.arcgis.com/) offers a full suite of tools and resources to build mapping and analytics solutions.
 Use ArcGIS APIs to create location-based applications for web, desktop, and mobile devices.
-* RxJS state management
+* RxJS subscriptions objects used to represents the execution of observables

 ## :camera: Screenshots